 2018 Fall Session

 Coming Soon: A line-up of new acting classes for ages 5 and up!

 - Cheers Star, SNL regular, and Second City Alumn George Wendt: "Cheers," Fletch, "Saturday Night Live," "Clipped."

 - Emmy Award-Winning Actress Kate Burton: "Grey's Anatomy," "Scandal" Big Trouble in Little China, "Rescue Me."

 - Director/Producer Steve Robman: "Boston Public," "Gilmore Girls," "Party of Five."

 - Casting Director Olivia Harris: Mystic River, Space Cowboys, "Salem's Lot."

-Adopt-A-School Program introduces high school students to the thrill of live theatre and to the creative process of acting, directing, and to the art of technical, costume and scenic design.
+Adopt-A-School Program introduces high school students to the thrill of live theater and to the creative process of acting, directing, and to the art of technical, costume and scenic design.
 Through an intensive preparation process during the school year, the adopted school faculty will collaborate with education specialists from ETC’s Outreach programming to plan for their student’s selected show experience at The New Vic.
 Content and themes from the show will be integrated into the school’s core curriculum.
-In-school class workshops will also be offered in Mask, Principles of Acting and Shakespeare Appreciation.
+In-school class workshops will also be offered in Mask, Principles of Acting, and Shakespeare Appreciation.